FinnNahon/finnnahon.github.io/content/info/resources/_index.md

 ## articles

 - [What can a technologist do about climate change?](https://worrydream.com/ClimateChange/): an in-depth page discussing the role technologists have and their responsibility to the longevity of the planet.

+## books

+- [Library Genesis](https://www.libgen.is/): an online platform offering free access to a vast collection of books, academic papers, and other scholarly materials.

+## cooking

+- [Serious Eats](https://www.seriouseats.com/): a website dedicated to thoroughly tested recipes, cooking techniques, and food science.

 ## creative coding & esolangs